대수다양체

 Proof

-\[0\rightarrow \mathcal{F}\rightarrow C^0(\mathcal{F})\rightarrow \mathcal{Q}^1\rightarrow 0\]Intuitively, \(\mathcal{Q}^1\) collects the purely discontinuous parts, and from this perspective, the more we repeat this construction, the finer the information about discontinuity that is captured.
+\[0\rightarrow \mathcal{F}\rightarrow C^0(\mathcal{F})\rightarrow \mathcal{Q}^1\rightarrow 0\]Intuitively, \(\mathcal{Q}^1\) is the collection of purely discontinuous parts, and from this perspective, the more we repeat this construction, the finer the information about discontinuity that is captured.
 That is, applying \(C^0\) to the sheaf \(\mathcal{Q}^1\) gives the next cokernel exact sequence

 \[0 \rightarrow \mathcal{Q}^1\rightarrow C^0(\mathcal{Q}^1)\rightarrow\mathcal{Q}^2\rightarrow 0\]and by splicing we obtain the complex